confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 * While it could be tempting to build a "multi-purpose" event processor, it's important that processors are designed in a composable way.
 By building processors as discrete units, it's easier to reason about what each processor does and, by extension, what the [Event Processing Application](../event-processing/event-processing-application.md) does.

 ## References
-* [Event Processing Applications](../event-processing/event-processing.md) are componsed of Event Processors.
+* [Event Processing Applications](../event-processing/event-processing.md) are composed of Event Processors.
 * In [Kafka Streams](https://kafka.apache.org/28/documentation/streams/core-concepts#streams_topology), a processor is a node in the processor topology representing a step to transform [Events](../event/event.md).
 * Blog post: [How real-time stream processing works with ksqlDB, Animated](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/).
 * [Introduction to Apache Kafka: How Kafka works](https://www.confluent.io/blog/apache-kafka-intro-how-kafka-works/) provides details on the core Kafka concepts like [Events](../event/event.md) and topics.